 touch & feel, v20

-since we’ve figured out some degree of a balanced routine with our new normal, i got a slice of free mental ram to think about restarting the code based play time. i was excited after reading tim rodenbröker’s “magic triangle”, where he shares how he defines 3 rules to limit the open field of ideas and encourage action. for this week’s share, i defined my 3 rules to be:
+since i’ve figured out some degree of a balanced routine with this new normal, i got a slice of free mental ram to think about restarting the code based play time. i was excited after reading tim rodenbröker’s “magic triangle”, where he shares how he defines 3 rules to limit the open field of ideas and encourage action. for this week’s share, i defined my 3 rules to be:

 build something in AR